jk-labs-inc/jokerace/README.md

 ```
 ## Getting Started

-First, run the development server:
+First, navigate to the top directory of this repo and run the development server with

 ```bash
 yarn dev